edwardslab-wustl/TE-detective/README.md

 # TE-detective

-TE-detective is a package for detecting transposable element (TE) insertions in short read sequecing data such as produced by Illumina sequencers.
+TE-detective identifies transposable element (TE) insertions in short read sequecing data such as produced by Illumina sequencers.
 We have benchmarked it using data from both mouse and human genomes.

 ## Table of Contents